CoboGlobal/cobo-waas2-java-sdk/docs/FeeStationApi.md

 # **listFeeStationTransactions**
 > ListTransactions200Response listFeeStationTransactions(requestId, coboIds, transactionIds, transactionHashes, types, statuses, chainIds, tokenIds, assetIds, minCreatedTimestamp, maxCreatedTimestamp, limit, before, after, direction)

-List all fee station transactions
+List all Fee Station transactions

-This operation retrieves all the transactions under your organization.
-You can filter the results by request ID, Cobo ID, transaction ID, transaction hash, type, status, and timestamps.
+This operation retrieves all Fee Station transactions under your organization.
+You can filter the results by request ID, Cobo ID, transaction ID, transaction hash, type, status, and timestamp.
 You can also paginate and sort your query results.

 ### Example
 ```java